Robert Taylor’s work embodies

 Robert Taylor is often called “a photographer’s photographer” because

-others involved in the medium often collect his images.
+others involved in the medium often appreciate his craftsmanship and collect his images.
 This seal of peer

 approval encourages Taylor to continually enhance his craft and always be alert